 - CREATE DATABASE SCOPED CREDENTIAL mycredential

 - CREATE/DROP EXTERNAL DATA SOURCE mydatasource of type RDBMS

 - CREATE/DROP EXTERNAL TABLE mytable

 After running the DDL statements, you can access the remote table “mytable” as though it were a local table.
 Azure SQL Database automatically opens a connection to the remote database, processes your request on the remote database, and returns the results.

 Horizontal partitioning - sharding

 Using elastic query to perform reporting tasks over a sharded, that is, horizontally partitioned, data tier requires an elastic database shard map to represent the databases of the data tier.
 Typically, only a single shard map is used in this scenario and a dedicated database with elastic query capabilities (head node) serves as the entry point for reporting queries.
 Only this dedicated database needs access to the shard map.
 Figure 4 illustrates this topology and its configuration with the elastic query database and shard map.
-The databases in the data tier can be of any Azure SQL Database version or edition.
 For more information about the elastic database client library and creating shard maps, see Shard map management.

 Figure 4 Horizontal partitioning - Using elastic query for reporting over sharded data tiers